gastruc/AnySat/README.md

 ## External Evaluation Datasets

-In addition to GeoPlex, AnySat was evaluated on the following external datasets:

 1. **BraDD-S1TS**
    - **Description**: Change detection dataset for deforestation in the Amazon rainforest.
    - **Extent**: 13,234 tiles with Sentinel-1 time series.